 An important, yet often underrated, part of the Can-Am Commander is its electric system.
 Riders often pay it no mind, that is, until it’s not working properly.
 While accessories like aftermarket winches, radios, and light bars get a lot of attention, little emphasis is placed on the electric system that powers all of these accessories.
 But regardless of whether you’re wanting to augment your Can-Am Commander electrical system to handle more draw from aftermarket accessories, of simply trying to remedy an issue stemming from a particular electronic component, below is some information that should get you familiar with common issues with and possible modifications to the Can-Am Commander electrical system.

-Augmenting The Can-Am Commander Electric System
+Augmenting The Can-Am Commander Electrical System

 Unless you are adding a bunch of electronics, things like dual battery kits, relay boards, and more powerful staters may not be compulsory.
-Some Commander owners would tell you to use your funds to first upgrade your tie rods or get aftermarket tires, but there is something to be said about having the added security of knowing that you’ll always be able to start your machine no matter what.
+Some Commander owners would tell you to use your funds to first upgrade your tie rods or to get aftermarket tires, but there is something to be said about having the added security of knowing that you’ll always be able to start your machine no matter what.

 Issues With The Can-Am Commander Electric System

-Worrying About Damaging Your Commander’s Electronics
+Protecting Your Commander’s Electronics